Say "Yes and…" to an improv class.

 And become comfortable making it all up on the spot

-Scenes are fun, but lets on the fundamentals and skills from in 101 more.
+Scenes are fun, but let’s build on the fundamentals and skills from 101 more.
 In this six-week class, students will learn how to identify what’s working in a scene and discover the hidden ‘game’ behind it.
-Then, learn to bring back the same ‘game’ and heighten it to create a ‘second beat’.
-It’s like getting lightning to strike twice, with half the effort.
+Then, students will learn and play short form improv games that help cement these skills so you can bring them out at any point during your improv set.

 At the end of the session, students will take part in a graduation show on the Push Comedy Theater stage where you’ll once again impress your friends and family with your newfound superpower.